uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

     * that is deployed on Heroku
     * using a heroku postgres database
         * you can check what database is being used by the `heroku run "python3 manage.py diffsettings"` command above.
+    * with a polls homepage that displays all polls created at `/polls/`
+        * must have at least 2+ multiple choice questions of your choosing
+    * with a poll vote page at `/polls/<id>/`
+    * with a poll results page at `/polls/<id>/results/`
+        * must have a working comment section
+        * must display comments in Markdown
+    * with a poll vote route at `/polls/<id>/vote/` that processes poll votes
+    * with a poll comment route at `/polls/<id>/add_comment/` that adds and validates comments to a question
+        * must abide by all task requirements mentioned in **TASK - Comment Section** section
+    * with a api route available at `/polls/api/questions/` that displays the 5 most recently published questions
+    * with a api route available at `/polls/api/question/<id>` that updates and validates new multiple choice question information
+    * with a api route available at `/polls/api/question/add/` that creates and validates multiple choice questions
+        * must abide by all task requirements mentioned in **TASK - Question Creation Route** section
+    * using Django's ORM system to store database data
 * A git repository that does not contain built (compiled, transpiled, bundled) or downloaded artifacts, including but not limited to:
     * `virtualenv` `venv` etc.
     * `.pyc` files, `__pycache__` directories.
+    * `*.min.js`, `*.min.js.map` files
     * `node_modules`
     * `db.sqlite3` or any other databases.
         * `db.sqlite3` *should never leave your computer.* It is for local development only.